Marcin Jahn | Dev Notebook

 Switch

-.
+Alternative for checkout.
 Switches branch.
-Use -c
+Use -c to create one.

 Restore

-.
+Alternative for checkout.
 Restores files from the past.

 Remove file from history